 Disclaimer: At no additional cost to you, I may get a small commission for purchases made through links within this post.

-- Drinking plenty of ANY fluids – my aunt, a midwife, said to me, “I hope you’re drinking a lot…a breastfeeding mum should be drinking all the time.
+These are the things that helped me to increase my milk supply and extra that I’ve only heard good things about.
+They still help me today as I don’t plan to fully wean my little one for many more months.Drinking plenty of ANY fluids – my aunt, a midwife, said to me, “I hope you’re drinking a lot…a breastfeeding mum should be drinking all the time.
 Drink everything and anything!”
 She clarified, of course, that she didn’t mean sodas, coffee or alcohol 😀 but any and everything else.
 I certainly wasn’t doing that in the beginning.
 I suppose it really should go without saying but in the early days especially, I wasn’t focused enough on taking care of myself and if you’re breastfeeding and having the kinds of night sweats that I was, you’ll need more fluids than you’ve ever had in your life in order to give your baby both quality and quantity.

-- Breastfeed, breastfeed, breastfeed – just plough on.
+1. Breastfeed, breastfeed, breastfeed – just plough on.
 The more you do it, the easier it will get and the more your body will understand what your baby’s milk requirements are and supply more to suit those needs.

-- Motherkind tea – I saw a definite difference in quantity when I drank this tea.
+4. Motherkind tea – I saw a definite difference in quantity when I drank this tea.
 I had always heard about it even before I got pregnant so I knew I’d try it.
 I initially didn’t like the taste because it was a bit…grassy lol but I got used to it and knowing that it was doing what I wanted it to do made me like the taste of it even more!

-- Corndough (koko [Ghana]/akamu [Nigeria]) – this made the biggest difference for me.
+5. Corndough (koko [Ghana]/akamu [Nigeria]) – this made the biggest difference for me.
 It improves not just the quantity but also the quality of my milk as it very obviously thickens your milk while making it flow more than usual.
 It’s amazing.
 It’s lucky that I like the taste of it anyway or else I’d be forcing it down my throat.
 I get it from back home in Ghana but I know that in the UK, it’s available in most African shops.
 It’s also available online here.

-Have you tried oats to increase your breastmilk supply and did it work for you?
-What else worked for you that’s not on this list?
+Have you tried oats to increase your milk supply and did it work for you?